openbaton/zabbix-plugin/README.md

 **thresholdDetails**: details of the threshold.
 It contains:

-- function: refer to [Zabbix trigger function 2.2][zabbix-trigger-function-2.2]
+- function: refer to [Zabbix trigger function 2.2][zabbix-trigger-function-2.2] or [Zabbix documentation 3.0][zabbix-trigger-function-3.0]
 - triggerOperator: operator
 - perceiverSeverity: severity of the trigger.
 - value: threshold value to compare with the actual value of the *performanceMetric*.